Light Cycle vs. Deeper Cycle

 - Cost Per lab deep cycle = 47¢ *per cycle – *expect half the rated cycles/real world = 97¢ per lab Cycle

 In virtually the same foot print as two Group 24 12V light cycle batteries, only slightly taller, two 6V batteries wired in series for 12V will yield approximately 850 lab cycles vs. 350.
-It will also yield 80 more amp hours of capacity in virtually the same foot print.
+It will also yield 80 more amp hours of capacity in virtually the same exact foot print.
 The cost per Ah, based on West Marine prices, is considerably less and the cost per lab cycle is approx half.
+This is exactly why the battery buying calculation must always include cycle life not just Ah to $$.

 Fitment of Batteries: